 Each year both the United States Department of Housing and Urban Development (HUD) and the State of California provide estimates of median income for each county in California.
 Based on these median income figures, HUD and the State also publish income ranges for different size households at “very-low,” “low,” and “moderate” income levels.
 HHP’s homes are typically available to low- or moderate-income households.
 The source of project funding determines whether State or HUD income ranges are used to determine eligibility; these can vary.

 Can you give me an example of what you mean by low- or moderate-income?

 Yes.
-Below is a chart showing this year’s (based on 2015 Area Median Income) income-eligible ranges.
+Below is a chart showing 2018 income-eligible ranges (based on 2018 Area Median Income).
 Please note that this range is based on both HUD and State incomes and that projects may be targeted to narrower segments of the below ranges as stated in application materials.
 In addition, be aware these figures change on an annual basis.
-2015 ranges for Los Angeles County are as follows:
+2018 ranges for Los Angeles County are as follows: